 If you have crooked teeth and it seems like they’re taking forever to straighten, you may be wondering: does Invisalign work?
-Or maybe you’re thinking about getting Invisalign, but you know it’s a big investment of your time and money.
+Or maybe you’re thinking about getting Invisalign treatment, but you know it’s a big investment in your time and money.
 So you probably want to make sure that it really works before you go for it.

 Either way, this article will help to answer all your questions about whether or not Invisalign works, including the following and more: